BabylonJS/Documentation/content/How_To/WebXR/WebXR_Controllers_Support.md

 ![ids mappings](/img/how_to/xr/xr-quest2-ids-mapping-playground.jpg)

-The simple example changes scaling of each 3DCG objects when each buttons are pressed.
+The simple example, changes the scaling of each 3DCG object when each button is pressed.

 ```javascript
 const xr_ids = motionController.getComponentIds();